Let us handle your shipping needs by booking with FlockDirect today.

 Whether your business is expanding, contracting, or is simply desirous of a more efficient way to move product, TPLs bring to bear a whole slew of cost-effective strategies to implement your specific needs.
 Logistics professionals will be constantly monitoring the performance of your supply chain, searching for and removing redundancies and efficiencies that cost money and time.
 Implementing logistical software and new technologies to monitor your supply chain from a bird’s eye view perspective, a good TPL can pinpoint the problems that plague your business’ most vital function: getting your product into the hands of the customer.
 If you are finding that your supply chain is rife with inefficiencies and mishandling, then the answer to your troubles may very well be to engage a TPL.

 One of the most obvious third-party logistics advantages is the utilization of complex algorithms and software to monitor and assess your supply chain.
-3PLs have access to some of the most cutting-edge technologies in the world.
-Considering this is an industry that rakes in over $750 billion annually, the tech world has a vested interest in providing new ways to improve logistics software.
+3PL services have access to some of the most cutting-edge technologies in the world.
+Considering this is an industry that rakes in over $2 trillion annually, the tech world has a vested interest in providing new ways to improve logistics software.
 These programs have become the lifeblood of the logistics world, monitoring everything from the weight of freight to the space available in any given warehouse.
 Most TPLs will provide up to date software to your business in order for you to keep tabs on what is happening in your supply chain.

 People change their minds.
 It happens.
 Some of the time the product is to blame, at others it’s the customer.
 Either way, having a reasonable return process is essential to maintaining customer satisfaction and loyalty.
-3PLs are well–versed in dealing with returns and taking responsibility for goods damaged during transit.
-They also have access to a wide variety of damaged goods and second-hand retailers so you do not necessarily have to lose out completely when a product is returned damaged or used.
+A 3PL company is well–versed in dealing with returns and taking responsibility for goods damaged during transit.
+Their management services have access to a wide variety of damaged goods and second-hand retailers so you do not necessarily have to lose out completely when a product is returned damaged or used.
+Stop dreading eCommerce fulfillment and returns and enjoy efficient processes with a 3PL.

 Save Time and Money